The US monkeypox response is failing queer men

 I was on calls with high-level federal officials, including Secretary of Health and Human Services Xavier Becerra, and they were telling us, monkeypox is mild, no one’s being hospitalized, and we got this under control.

 I know you’ve cobbled together some rough guidelines regarding sex and monkeypox transmission.
-The CDC and various health departments are starting to release and update ideas of harm-reduction strategies too.
+The CDC and various health departments are starting to release and update ideas of harm reduction strategies too.
 I know you’re not a medical doctor, but what do you think we can do to keep safe?

 I’m gonna do a Rumsfeld here: There are knowns and there are known unknowns.